code-423n4/2023-01-reserve-findings/data/UniversalCrypto-Q.md

 Non Critical:

-1. Use msg.sender if the code does not implement EIP-2771 trusted forwarder support.
+1. Use msg.sender instead _msgSender() if the code does not implement EIP-2771 trusted forwarder support.